VuVoTruong/design_pattern/patterns/iterator.md

 ### Internal Iterators
 With internal iterators we use a code block to pass the logic down into the aggregate.
 A really good example of this approach is the `Array` method `each`.

+## When To Use
+The **Iterator** pattern is most useful in the following situations:
+- When you are trying to break down an extensive process into smaller steps.
+- When you need the flexibility of making frequent changes to the substeps of an extensive process.
+- When you are looking to use external APIs in a small part of a more significant task

 ## Example
 An example of an external iterator for a Ruby array might look something like this: